Home Artists Posts Import Register

 His grin grew, recalling the sensation he got from the boy when he pulled out that red spear.

-"That spear exuded enough killing intent to momentarily force my body to react through pure instinct in the presence of something capable of threatening my own life; how long has it been I felt like this?”
+"That red spear that he was using let off enough killing intent to momentarily force my body to react through pure instinct in the presence of something dangerous; how long has it been since I felt that?”

-The sheer amount of bloodlust exuding from that speer wasn't something that could be created by just killing a few dozens or even hundreds of people.
+The sheer amount of bloodlust exuding from that spear wasn't something that could be created by just killing a few dozen or even hundreds of people.
 It was unnatural with a very high likelihood to be boosted through some magic rather than advanced technology.

-“That little girl of mine managed to land herself someone very unusual, to say the least.
-Now it's up to him.
-If he makes her cry or breaks the engagement, then I will personally destroy that planet into bits and scatter them across the universe or throw them into the system’s sun.
+“That little girl of mine managed to land herself a very unusual fiance, to say the least.
+Now it's up to him to make things progress.
+If he makes her cry or breaks the engagement, then I will personally go and destroy that planet into dust and scatter it across the universe or maybe just throw it into the system’s star.
 It doesn't matter how good of a warrior he proves himself to be in the end, that doesn't matter to me as much.”

-At that, the queen of Deviluke frowned, "Don't you kill our daughter's first love like that.
-If she is genuinely happy with him, then let her have her peace for a little while longer.
-Arguing is a normal thing for any couple; just look at the two of us.
-You've been pestering her about her coming marriage and fiancé candidates for years.
-Even I was starting to get tired of all those princes visiting our usually quiet place daily, trying to court her through ridiculous means.
-Don't you recall that one king who tried to flirt with me as well?"
+At that, the queen of Deviluke frowned, "Don't you dare end our daughter's first love like that.
+If she is truly happy with him, then let her enjoy it for just a little while longer.
+Every couple has their arguments; even we do.
+And you've been pressuring her about marriage and potential suitors for so long, that it’s no wonder that she ran away.
+Even I grew weary of the constant parade of princes coming to woo her in ridiculous ways.
+Remember that one king who tried to charm me as well?"

 A disgusted expression flashed across Gid’s face.
-“Don't talk about that squid piece fo shit anymore.
-His kingdom should be happy that other than killing their entire royal lineage, I only destroyed half of their planet out of mercy."
+“Don't talk about that squid piece of shit anymore.
+His kingdom should be happy that other than killing their entire royal lineage, I only destroyed half of their planet out of a show of mercy."

 "The other half crumbled in a matter of days.
-There is only so much their technology could do to prevent their atmosphere from destroying and the planet collapsing due to the half the core missing.”
+There is only so much their technology could do to prevent their atmosphere from being destroyed before the rest of the planet collapses due to half the core missing.”

-He shrugged without much of a care, "That's nature taking its course, and it was completely preventable if he had only kept his mouth shut rather than forgetting who he was in the presence of in the first place."
+He shrugged without much of a care, taking a bite of the meal that was brought for him.
+Destroying planets made him hungry, "That's nature taking its course, and it was completely preventable if he had only kept his mouth shut rather than forgetting who he was in the presence of in the first place."

 Sephie sighed, knowing full well the kind of person her husband was, but rather than finding it troublesome, she found it cute in a way.
 He was still as possessive of her in such moments as he was in the past, and it warmed her heart.

-"Speaking of Lala's fiancé, I am curious about the kind of boy who not only threatened to kill you, but also tried to do so and yet is still alive.
-It's very rare for you to not kill someone like that on the spot.
-He must have caught your interest more than what you're saying.
-Should I be jealous?"
-She said teasingly, deliberately poking his cheeks as he continued to eat.
+"Speaking of Lala's fiancé, I can't help but wonder about the kind of person who not only threatened to kill you, but also attempted to do so and is still alive.
+It's unlike you to spare someone like that.
+He must have intrigued you more than you're letting on.
+Should I be feeling jealous?"
+She said teasingly, playfully poking his cheeks as he continued to eat.

 Gid rolled his eyes, pushing his hand away.
 “Nothing like that.
 He may be a new fiancé for Lala, but he's definitely earned his place as a new form of entertainment for me.
 Next time we'll meet, I'll make sure to force him to go all out and reveal that little secret he cheekily tried to avoid showing to me."